-Many of us have dealt with some level of bullying at some point in our…
+Many of us have dealt with bullying at some point in our lives.
+For kids…

 Most of us live and breathe the internet.
 It’s become a natural extension of us.
 For some of us it’s become so ingrained we rarely even think about it.
 The transition from an up and coming technology to an integral part of our lives that most of us can’t live without has been rapid and seamless.

 Yet, the internet and cyberspace have had and continues to have a profound impact on our psychological behavior, how we interact with one another, how we work, how we love, and even what we consider ourselves to be as humans.
 Below we explore all of those issues and hopefully inject a moment of thought into our crazy hectic lives, so we can think more meaningfully about the internet’s effect on our present and future lives.

 Cyberspace is the theoretical environment where communication occurs over computer networks.
 The word came into more modern use in the early 90’s when the internet was in its infancy, and it grew to represent the idea and theories surrounding the internet and computer networks.

 The term cyberspace represents anything associated with the internet and more so relates to the theories and symbolic space that surrounds the internet.
 Today they are often used interchangeably, especially since the internet has grown in scope and influence.

 The blurred lined in terminology has to do with the overlapping use of the words.
 The internet is technically a set of global networks, computers, and servers.
 While cyberspace entails what all of that represents.

 If the internet was physical it would be an actual book you hold in your hand, including all of the written elements of the story.
 While cyberspace would represent the mental projection you create when reading the book.